Data compression: Audio

 Audio data compression, not to be confused with dynamic range compression, has the potential to reduce the transmission bandwidth and storage requirements of audio data.
-Audio compression algorithms are implemented in software as audio codecs.
+Audio compression formats compression algorithms are implemented in software as audio codecs.
 In both lossy and lossless compression, information redundancy is reduced, using methods such as coding, quantization, DCT and linear prediction to reduce the amount of information used to represent the uncompressed data.

 Lossy audio compression algorithms provide higher compression and are used in numerous audio applications including Vorbis and MP3.
 These algorithms almost all rely on psychoacoustics to eliminate or reduce fidelity of less audible sounds, thereby reducing the space required to store or transmit them.

 The acceptable trade-off between loss of audio quality and transmission or storage size depends upon the application.
 For example, one 640 MB compact disc (CD) holds approximately one hour of uncompressed high fidelity music, less than 2 hours of music compressed losslessly, or 7 hours of music compressed in the MP3 format at a medium bit rate.
 A digital sound recorder can typically store around 200 hours of clearly intelligible speech in 640 MB.

 Lossless audio compression produces a representation of digital data that can be decoded to an exact digital duplicate of the original.
 Compression ratios are around 50–60% of the original size, which is similar to those for generic lossless data compression.
 Lossless codecs use curve fitting or linear prediction as a basis for estimating the signal.
 Parameters describing the estimation and the difference between the estimation and the actual signal are coded separately.

 A number of lossless audio compression formats exist.
 See list of lossless codecs for a listing.
 Some formats are associated with a distinct system, such as Direct Stream Transfer, used in Super Audio CD and Meridian Lossless Packing, used in DVD-Audio, Dolby TrueHD, Blu-ray and HD DVD.

 Some audio file formats feature a combination of a lossy format and a lossless correction; this allows stripping the correction to easily obtain a lossy file.
 Such formats include MPEG-4 SLS (Scalable to Lossless), WavPack, and OptimFROG DualStream.

 When audio files are to be processed, either by further compression or for editing, it is desirable to work from an unchanged original (uncompressed or losslessly compressed).
 Processing of a lossily compressed file for some purpose usually produces a final result inferior to the creation of the same compressed file from an uncompressed original.
 In addition to sound editing or mixing, lossless audio compression is often used for archival storage, or as master copies.